 INTRODUCTION TO PASSPORT READERS

-It is 99,99% that a passport reader device has already scanned your passport, most probably at an airport.
-These scanners are used for enhancing security at border control, law enforcement and other governmental applications.
-Read below to get familiar with the passport reading technology.
+It is a safe bet that your passport has already been scanned by a passport reader device, most probably at an airport.
+Smart scanners enhance security at border control, law enforcement, and other governmental applications.
+Read on for an overview of passport reading technology.

-A passport scanner is actually a camera – a purpose-built imaging device that takes photos of the presented identity documents.
-The difference between a regular camera and a passport scanner is the following: a passport scanner uses special illuminations when capturing the document; in addition to visible white, it includes infrared and ultraviolet light sources as well.
-The images taken under these illuminations are used as inputs for specific image processing tasks: mainly for data reading and document verification.
+A passport reader or passport scanner is actually a camera – a purpose-built imaging device that takes photos of the presented identity documents.
+The difference between a regular camera and a passport scanner is that the latter uses special illuminations when capturing the document.
+In addition to visible white, it includes infrared and ultraviolet light sources as well.
+The images taken under these illuminations are used for specific image processing tasks, mainly for data reading and document verification.

-During the passport reading process, the OCR software analyze the scanned images.
+During the passport reading process, the Optical Character Recognition (OCR) software analyzes the scanned images.
 First, it identifies the document type, then digitalizes the characters.
-It results in segmented personal and document data, such as name, date of birth, nationality, document number, expiry data and more.
-All these data are gathered within 1-2 seconds only.
+It outputs segmented personal and document data, such as name, date of birth, nationality, document number, expiry date, and more.

-The images, scanned under various illuminations go through a deep software analysis to find discrepancies compared to reference images of genuine identity documents.
-Also, these systems are capable of cross-checking visual and digital data, for example comparing the printed photo and the digital photo that is stored in the RFID chip.
+The images scanned under different illuminations go through deep software analysis to find discrepancies compared to reference images of genuine identity documents.
+The system cross-checks visual and digital data, for example, comparing the printed photo and the digital photo that is stored in the RFID chip.

-Passport scanners read printed data by default, but many types are capable of reading digital (chip) data as well:
+Passport scanners read printed data by default, but many of them can read digital (chip) data as well:

-Amongst printed data, there are MRZ (Machine Readable Zone), VIZ (Visual Inspection Zone), face portrait and barcodes, too.
+Amongst printed data, there are MRZ (Machine Readable Zone), VIZ (Visual Inspection Zone), face portrait, and barcodes.

-Those passports that hold an electronic chip, are often referred to as e-passports.
+Passports that hold an electronic chip are often referred to as e-passports.
 E-passport reader devices establish a secure connection between the reader module and the passport, performing various protocols according to the ICAO 9303 standard.

-RFID chips are used mostly for storing biometric data in a secure way: such as face photograph or fingerprints.
+RFID chips are used mostly for storing biometric data, such as face photographs or fingerprints, securely.

-Land borders, sea borders and airports use passport reader devices from the 1990s.
-Since then, the technology evolved a lot – now it is a must for any border control system to aid human expertise with smart technology.
-These devices have to work steadily in 724 hours constant operation.
+Land borders, sea borders, and airports have been using passport reader devices since the 1990s.
+Since then, technology has evolved a lot, and now it is a must for any border control system to aid human expertise with smart technology.
+These devices have to work steadily and uninterrupted 24/7.

 Automated Border Control

-More and more border control systems are transformed to Automated Border Control – shortly ABC – which performs the passport checking and identity verification automatically, without human interaction.
-This process is implemented by electronic gates – shortly e-gates – this way speeding up the border control procedure.
+More and more border control systems are transformed to Automated Border Control (ABC) to perform passport checking and identity verification without human interaction automatically.
+To speed up the procedure, electronic gates are used.

-Passport readers are used to detect forgeries and verify the identity in various law enforcement applications, mostly by the police.
+Passport readers help detect forgeries and verify the identity in various law enforcement applications, mostly by the police.

-Passport scanners, with appropriate verification software are capable of detecting any production failures and discrepancies.
-Therefore, such equipment is widely used when producing identity documents, as a key step in the quality assurance process.
+Passport scanners with appropriate verification software can detect production failures and discrepancies.
+They play a key role in the quality assurance process of identity document production.

 INTRODUCTION TO ID SCANNERS

-ID scanners work the same way as passport readers – these devices are designed for extra fast operation, mainly for acquiring or checking customer data.
-This way, the lengthy manual input is decreased to a few seconds only.
-Usually, the ID verification capabilities of these devices are limited compared to passport scanners.
+ID scanners work the same way as passport readers.
+These devices are designed for extra fast operation, mainly for acquiring or checking customer data.
+Compared to passport scanners, the ID verification capabilities of these devices are usually limited.

-Manual data entry is error-prone: each of 100 typed characters is a mistake.
-ID scanners use modern OCR technology for capturing personal data flawlessly.
-There is no customer data error in the system anymore.
+Manual data entry is error-prone.
+ID scanners use modern OCR technology to capture personal data flawlessly and eliminate all customer data errors in the system.

-A digital data storage system, however, makes sure that the data remains in the system, encrypted, this way protecting it from unauthorized access.
+A digital data storage system ensures that the data remains in the system, encrypted, and protected from unauthorized access.

-Any front-office application which manages clients, guests can benefit from ID scanners.
+Any front-office application which manages clients and guests can benefit from ID scanners.
 Here is a list of examples – some of the users of our technology:

 - Banks & insurance companies